apache/celeborn/docs/developers/lifecyclemanager.md

 Upon receiving the request, `LifecycleManager` responds the cached mapping or indicates data lost.

 ## Heartbeat to Master
-`LifecycleManager` periodically sends heartbeat to `Master`, piggybacking the following infomation:
+`LifecycleManager` periodically sends heartbeat to `Master`, piggybacking the following information:

 - Bytes and files written by the application, used to calculate estimated partition size, see [Here](../../developers/master#maintain-active-shuffles)